Lonely Planet Prague Guide

 Rough Guide to Prague

 If you stay in Prague longer and wish to know more than just where to eat and what to see – this guide is perfect for you.
-In guide you will find Prague’s history, politics and culture, plus a selection of detailed maps.
+In the guide, you will find Prague’s history, politics and culture, plus a selection of detailed maps.
 Other interesting stuff is reviews of local hotels and restaurants.
 Definitely recommended for longer stays.

 Berlitz ‘Prague Pocket Guide’